A Guide to Bitcoin ETPs

 The Takeaway

-Spot Bitcoin ETFs were approved by the SEC in early 2024, and as a result, it’s likely that many more crypto ETFs will also hit markets and exchanges in the future — though nothing is guaranteed.
-These ETFs function more or less like any other type of ETF, and investors can use them to gain exposure to the crypto markets.
+Spot Bitcoin ETPs were approved for trading by the SEC in early 2024, and as a result, it’s likely that many more crypto ETPs will also hit markets and exchanges in the future — though nothing is guaranteed.
+Investors may use them to gain exposure to the crypto markets.
+For investors curious about the cryptocurrency market but not yet ready to invest in crypto itself, a Bitcoin ETP may represent another option.
+It may be best to speak with a financial professional before investing, too.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).